ArcBlock/abtnode-docs/src/developer/blocklet-codespaces/index.md

 ### Unable to log in to Blocklet Server

-Currently, the service in Codespaces does not support public access, so the mobile ABT Wallet cannot communicate with the Blocklet Server in your codespace.
+Currently, the service in Codespaces does not support public access, so the mobile DID Wallet cannot communicate with the Blocklet Server in your codespace.
 A temporary solution is to use [ngrok](https://ngrok.com/) to establish a channel to bypass Codespaces.

 1. Install ngrok